 A Restricted Person must not enter into hedging arrangements with respect to securities in the Company (including any shares, options and rights).
-Hedging arrangements include entering into transactions in financial products that operate to limit the economic risk associated with holding securities in the Company.
+For the purposes of this section, hedging arrangements include entering into transactions in financial products that operate to limit the economic risk associated with holding securities in the Company.